divyamsinha/Posture-Based-Authentication-System/README.md

 <pre>
 Verify(Gesture_Image,Selfie_Image)
 </pre>
-Pass the provided Gesture and the selfie of the user mimicing the user
+Pass the provided Gesture and the selfie of the user mimicking the user